rahulakkina/word-indexer/README.md

 We would need Python 3 to be installed on the machine, also need to install module 'sortedcontainers' (Use command 'pip install sortedcontainers' to install)

-In order to run the main use the below command.
+In order to run the main usecase the below command.

 python WordIndexer.py <input-file.txt>